Case Study

 The Problem Area.

-The problem area was the lack of a comprehensive system that could provide complete visibility and control over the parts management process.
-Specifically, the receivers or dealers were unable to access details of arriving containers, leading to difficulties in planning future orders from customers.
+The primary problem area was the lack of a comprehensive system that could provide complete visibility and control over the parts management process.
+Specifically, receivers or dealers were unable to access details of arriving containers, creating bottlenecks in planning future customer orders.

 Objectives.